chrisarevalodev/port-dapps-guide/README.md

 > [!TIP]
 > If you get an error like `IgnitionError: IGN401` try running the command again.

-If you want to deploy your contract on mainnet change `rskTestnet` to `rskMainnet` in the last command we ran and make sure you have [RBTC](https://dev.rootstock.io/rsk/rbtc/) available on your wallet.
+If you want to deploy your contract on mainnet change `rskTestnet` with `rskMainnet` in the last command we ran and make sure you have [RBTC](https://dev.rootstock.io/rsk/rbtc/) available on your wallet.

 ## Congrats!
 You deployed your contract on Rootstock!
 Now go to [https://explorer.testnet.rootstock.io/](https://explorer.testnet.rootstock.io/) and paste your contract address in the search bar to verify the deployment was successful.
 If you deployed your contract on mainnet look in [https://explorer.rootstock.io/](https://explorer.rootstock.io/)